lwilli/WeatherCompare/README.md

-WeatherCompare is a simple web app that makes it easy to compare weather between two cities.
+[WeatherCompare](https://lwilli.github.io/WeatherCompare/) is a simple, mobile-friendly web app that makes it easy to compare the current weather between two cities.

-Based on the react-slingshot boilerplate project.
+Based on the [react-slingshot](https://github.com/coryhouse/react-slingshot) boilerplate project.
+Weather data powered by [DarkSky](https://darksky.net/poweredby/).